DataTalksClub/data-engineering-zoomcamp/cohorts/2027/05-data-platforms/visual-audit-2026-09-09.md

 # Module 05 visual audit — 2026-09-09

-This audit records the eight source-backed conceptual illustrations published for the Bruin/Data Platforms lessons.
+This audit records the six source-backed conceptual illustrations published for the Bruin/Data Platforms lessons.
 Each output was generated with the original non-crisp video frame and the focused source crop as references.
 Raw screenshots were not published; faces, webcams, browser/editor/recording